SenseLogic/CODEX/README.md

 *   Documents are stored in a **document/** subfolder, images in an **image/** subfolder, and videos in a **video/** subfolder, ideally named after the page to which they belong.
 *   User-specific files are stored in a **user/{profile_id}/** subfolder.
 *   Uploaded images are saved with a millisecond timestamp suffix added to the end of their file name and kept in their original format or converted to a lossless AVIF file format.
-*   Local and uploaded original raster images are converted to the AVIF file format with high compression ratios in the following resolutions:
+*   Local and uploaded original raster images are automatically converted to highly optimized AVIF files at all the resolutions in which they are actually used :
     *   image_name.360.avif (nano placeholder at 30% quality)
     *   image_name.480.avif (tiny 1/4 width at 55% quality)
     *   image_name.640.avif (small 1/3 width at 55% quality)